Supporting the Leeds model for personal tutoring

 - Year 1 meeting 1 (within first two weeks of Semester 1) aims to introduce a range of student support and development opportunities at the University.

 Students may have been introduced to us during induction.
 If not, direct them to the Skills@Library website.
-They might also like to collect our workshop programme timetable from 15 Blenheim Terrace or one of the libraries.

 - Year 1 meeting 2 (start of Semester 2) aims to review the student's term 1 overall experience and progress and discuss academic and co-curricular plans for Semester 2.